Long Island's Best Guidelines & Important Dates 2023

 Click on a date to learn more!

-Student Entry Forms are due by 11:59 pm on Monday, March 13, 2023.
+Student Entry Forms are due by 11:59 pm on Thursday, February 1, 2024.
 See Submission Requirements above, which outline the information required in this form.
-For the first time this year, students must submit images of their artwork and the dimensions of their work with this form for jurying purposes.
-There is also an Optional Video Challenge component of this form.
-See details about the video challenge above.
+Students must submit images and the dimensions of their work with this form for jurying purposes.
+There is also an Optional Audio/Video Challenge component of this form.
+See details above.

-Dr. Karli Wurzelbacher, Heckscher Museum Curator, and guest juror Samantha Dominik will jury the 2023 exhibition using the images and videos and artist statements submitted in the Student Entry Forms.
+The exhibition will be juried using the images and videos, dimensions, and artist statements submitted in the Student Entry Forms.
 Approximately 80 works of art will be selected from the hundreds of works of art submitted.

-All students and teachers will be emailed and teachers will also be called with the results of the jurying process on Tuesday, March 28, 2023.
+All students and teachers will be emailed with the results of the jurying process on Friday, February 16, 2024.
 Long Island’s Best is a juried competition, and not all artwork submitted will be accepted for the exhibition.
 All students and teachers whose work is not accepted into the exhibition will receive Certificates of Participation in the mail at their schools.

-Students who receive awards, as well as their teachers, will be notified of these awards on or before April 4, 2023 via email and phone.
-These students and their friends, family, and teachers are invited to attend an Awards Ceremony on Saturday, April 29, 2023.
+Students who receive awards, as well as their teachers, will be notified of these awards on or before March 1, 2024 via email and/or phone.
+These students and their friends, family, and teachers are invited to attend an Awards Ceremony on Saturday, March 23, 2024.

 All student artwork in the exhibition will be displayed with an object label that includes their name, school, grade level, art teacher’s name, artist statement, the name of the artwork that inspired them, an image of that artwork, and any awards received.
 Any students who entered videos into the video challenge and were accepted will have a QR code on their label for visitors to access their videos on social media using their phones.

-All exhibiting artists and their friends, family, and teachers are invited to a special Preview Day on Saturday, April 29, 2023.
-Award-winning students and their friends, family, and teachers are additionally invited to attend an Awards Ceremony on Saturday, April 29, 2023 to be formally presented with their awards.
+All exhibiting artists and their friends, family, and teachers are invited to a special Preview Day on Saturday, March 23, 2024.
+Award-winning students and their friends, family, and teachers are additionally invited to attend an Awards Ceremony that evening to be formally presented with their awards.

 STAY CONNECTED